qiao-xin/DupGen_finder/README.md

 ### 2 - Ath.singletons

-It includes genes that have no homologous genes.
+It includes genes that have no homologous genes within target species.
 ```
 GeneID	Location
 AT2G32600.1	Ath-Chr2:13833545